Specialised Pelvic & Sexual Health Therapy

 I proudly welcome and celebrate people of all genders, sexualities, cultures, backgrounds, abilities, and relationship dynamics.

-I'm a qualified Occupational Therapist and Somatic Sexologist based on the Sunshine Coast, QLD, working with individuals and couples across Australia and internationally.
-Sexual health and pelvic pain can touch every part of life, your body, your emotions, your relationships, your sense of self.
-My dual qualifications enable me to support you across all dimensions of your experience: physical, emotional, psychological, and relational.
+I am a qualified Mental Health Occupational Therapist and Somatic Sexologist based on the Sunshine Coast, QLD, working with individuals and couples across Australia and internationally.
+Sexual health and pelvic pain can touch every part of life - your body, your emotions, your relationships and your sense of self.
+My dual qualifications enable me to support you across varying aspects of your experience: physical, emotional, psychological, and relational.

-I work collaboratively with GPs, Gynaecologists, Physiotherapists, and other members of your care team.
+I work collaboratively with GPs, Gynaecologists, Physiotherapists, and other specialist members of your care team.
+Sexual Health and Pelvic Pain require a whole team approach.

 • Pelvic pain